ShuzhaoXie/Armol/README.md

     ```bash
     pip install scapy
     ```
 2. Download latency records that in `.pcap` format.
 Extract them in anywhere you want.
 Just modify the input data paths (maybe `lag_dir` or other variables) to the path you store the `.pcap` files.
 These paths are in latency analysis files that placed in `src/latency` directory.
 Because these files require a huge place to store, I upload them to Baidu NetDisk.
-Here is the link and key:
+Here are the link and key:
     ```bash
     link: https://pan.baidu.com/s/15xW6xPZ5ubVJj_WmZi-HLg
     key: stv8